Visit Bwindi Impenetrable Forest – Top Things to Do and See

 Visit Bwindi Impenetrable Forest, it is one of the prime birding destinations in Africa.
 There are over 347 species of forest birds recorded in the Park, at least 70 out of 78 montane forest bird species occurring in the Albertine Rift region are found in the forest, and 22 of the 36 endemic species in the region.

-Bwindi Impenetrable Forest has been picked as Africa’s Number One Birding Site.
+Bwindi Impenetrable Forest has been picked as Africa’s Number One Birding Site where you find many species endemic to the forest.

-Now visitors come from far and wide to spot some of Africa’s rarest birds and at the same time, they can track the Mountain Gorillas.
+Now visitors come from far and wide to spot some of Africa’s rarest birds and at the same time, they can track the Mountain Gorillas and the enjoy other nearby prime birding spots.

 One cannot leave out the Stunning scenery found in Bwindi Impenetrable Forest – especially the Nkuringo area.